hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Next verified increments:

-1. Rerun the selected YOLO320 Verilator cluster test with the trusted-dispatch reduction; all prerequisite focused pointwise and grouped-K3 blocks pass.
+1. Extend the selected YOLO320 cluster checkpoint from 22 commands to 129,
-   Starting Verilator ends the Codex section immediately.
+   then continue by bounded prefixes to the full 3,910-command graph.
+Starting each Verilator run ends the Codex section immediately.

 Completed path: